ess-dmsc-dram/documents/core_team/project-programme.md

 ### Approval Date
 ### Comments

-# 2. Leverage Instrument 2.0
+# Leverage Beamline

 ## Motivation

-The ESS and ISIS in-kind team has, thus far, provided 100% of the resourcing of the `Instrument 2.0` project.
+The ESS and ISIS in-kind team has, thus far, provided 100% of the resourcing of the `Instrument 2.0`/`Beamline` project.
 This has yielded more efficient and faster in-memory structures for all users, and core step-scanning changes required by the ILL. `Instrument 2.0` is explicitly described in the [SNS 5-year plan, section 4](https://github.com/mantidproject/documents/blob/master/Design/ORNL_Mantid_5yearplan.pdf)

 1. We currently wrap aspects of Instrument 1.0, and created Instrument 2.0 based on Instrument 1.0, which is highly inefficient.
 Killing Instrument 1.0 would not only reduce the size of the code base, but also vastly improve in-memory performance and load/save times.
 This would first require extending and leveraging Instrument 2.0 for things such as shape related operations.
 2. The ESS and ISIS in-kind team has extensively designed and prototyped features for Mantid, that are not a 1/1 replacement for `Instrument 1.0`, and will support new classes of real neutron instruments.
 These are described in Section 4.1.2 (Objectives) in the [SNS 5-year plan](https://github.com/mantidproject/documents/blob/master/Design/ORNL_Mantid_5yearplan.pdf) and include complex beam paths.
 Prototyping has signficantly de-risked these designs, and they are now ready to be put into production.